 - Price range: Mid to premium

-With over a century of Australian heritage, Wattyl knows our unique climate and housing styles.
-Their Interior Design i.d. range offers low VOC options with excellent coverage and a smooth finish.
+With over a century of Australian heritage, Wattyl understands our unique climate, the harsh summers, the damp winters, the everything in between.
+Their Interior Design i.d. range offers low-VOC options with excellent coverage and a finish that genuinely lasts.

 Pro tip: Wattyl I.D.
-Advanced Low Sheen provides great performance for everyday living spaces at a more accessible price point than some premium competitors.
+Advanced Low Sheen is a solid performer for everyday living spaces at a more accessible price point.

 - Best for: Budget-conscious DIYers